lob/lob-php/README.md

 - [Area Mail API](https://lob.com/services/area)
 - [Address Verification API](https://lob.com/services/verifications)

+Please read through the official [API Documentation](#api-documentation) to get a complete sense of what to expect from each endpoint.

 ### Registration

 First, you will need to first create an account at [Lob.com](https://dashboard.lob.com/#/register) and obtain your Test and Live API Keys.